 For example, TIAA recently launched a student-debt solution with Savi designed to help employees of nonprofit organizations reduce their monthly student loan payments now, and to qualify over time for relief from the balance of their federal student loans by enrolling in the PSLF program.
 During a nine-month pilot with seven nonprofit institutions, employees who used the solution were on track to save $1,700 a year on average in student debt payments.
 They also had an average projected forgiveness of more than $50,000 upon successful completion of 120 months in the PSLF program.

 4. Consider a tax-deferred way to save ahead of time.

 Parents trying to save for retirement and college tuition should consider using tax-advantaged 529 college savings plans.
 As with workplace retirement plans, 529s offer a wide range of investments—many offering the same “set-it-and-forget-it” strategy as target-date funds for retirement, typically using your child’s freshman year as the target date.

-The investments grow tax-deferred inside the plan, and when used for qualified education expenses, withdrawals are tax-free.
-You can open a 529 account on behalf of a child, grandchild—or yourself, if you are planning to go back to school.
+The investments grow tax-deferred inside the plan, and when used for qualified education expenses, withdrawals are tax free.
+You can open a 529 account on behalf of a child or grandchild—or yourself, if you are planning to go back to school.
 Some states offer an income tax deduction, reduction or credit for the money you contribute, so it’s worth checking out where you live.